-Regular Board meetings for 2013 are scheduled for the fifth Tuesday of January, the fourth Tuesday of February, the first Friday of August, the third Tuesday of September, the third Friday of November, and the Wednesday before the Annual Meeting of Shareholders in May.
+Regular Board meetings for 2015 are scheduled for the fourth Monday of January, the fourth Tuesday of February, the fifth Friday of July, the fifth Tuesday of September, the second Friday of November and the Wednesday before the Annual Meeting of Shareholders in May.
 Additional meetings are called on an as-needed basis and the Board sometimes acts by written consent without a meeting.
 An organizational meeting is also held immediately following the Annual Meeting of Shareholders.
-The Board held six regular meetings, and one organizational meeting in 2012.
-Each incumbent director attended more than 75% of the Board and committee meetings on which he or she served during 2012.
+The Board held six regular meetings, one special meeting and one organizational meeting in 2014.
+Each incumbent director attended more than 75% of the Board and committee meetings on which he or she served during 2014.
 Non-management directors are expected to meet in an executive session at least four times a year, and the Independent Directors are expected to meet at least once a year.
 These sessions are presided over by Michael J. Melarkey, Chairman of the Board (the "Chair"), who is the current "Presiding Director."